Travel Inspiration 2020

-Thinking of making 2019 the year you explore somewhere new?
-We’ve done the legwork and found you the most Instagram-worthy travel destinations of the year!
+Thinking of exploring somewhere new in 2020?
+We've done the legwork and found you the most Instagram-worthy travel destinations of the year!

 📸 = Aksla Viewpoint

 In Ålesund, you can visit the Town Mountain and viewpoint Aksla.
 From this location, there is a panoramic view of the archipelago, the beautiful town centre, and the amazing Sunnmøre Alps.
 Walk the 418 steps up from the Town Park, go by car or take the City Train up to Fjellstua.

 Fjellstua, which is situated at the top, has got an outdoor restaurant, café, and a platform to enjoy the view.
 To go up to Aksla you can either take the 418 steps that go up from the Town Park or you can drive Borgundfjordveien/Fjelltunveien all the way up.

 La Paz, Bolivia

 📸 = La Muela Del Diabolo (The Devil's Molar)

 There are few cities with such an extraordinary setting as lofty La Paz.
 At 3,640 metres above sea level, Bolivia’s de facto capital has serious altitude.
 Only 15 minutes from La Paz lies the Devil’s Molar or “La Muela Del Diabolo”.
 Yes, that means it looks like a devil’s tooth with cavities, although some would argue that it looks more like a dinosaur.
 No matter what you think it resembles, we can all agree that it is one crazy looking volcano.